berrli/GPU_Training/README.md

 ##### View Changes in Real-Time

 - As you edit and save your HTML, CSS, or JavaScript files, the browser will automatically refresh to display your changes.
-- This eliminates the need to manually refresh the browser, speeding up development.
+- This eliminates the need to manually refresh the browser manually, speeding up development.